These can be scary notifications to receive, but we’re here to explain the difference between a copyright claim and a copyright strike on YouTube.

 Similarly, if the above doesn’t apply but you feel the claim is incorrect, you can dispute this via your YouTube dashboard.

-The warning will stay on a channel forever, but YouTube will take more serious action if additional copyright strikes occur within 90 days of each other:
+Warnings will remain in place forever, but more serious action is taken if more violations occur within 90 days of one another.

-2nd copyright strike within 90 days of the 1st copyright strike applies a two-week freeze on uploads
+- The second copyright strike within 90 days of the first strike applies a two-week freeze on uploads.

-3rd copyright strike within 90 days of the 2nd copyright strike will result in channel termination
+- The third strike within 90 days of the second strike will result in channel termination.

 If you feel you’ve unfairly been given a copyright strike, you have the option to appeal this within the video options from your YouTube dashboard.